 Not all interest groups/ projects that will be identified will be functional and strong.
-Instead of starting new groups, existing projects would be strengthened where there is a need through a process that involves self reflection and repeated planning.
+Instead of starting new groups, existing projects would be strengthened where there is a need through a process that involves self reflection, local organisational development and repeated planning.
 The responsibility of strengthening the existing IKS groups will rest with the municipal officers, most of which have acquired facilitation skills from their involvement in previous LDA programs.

-To enable a wider coverage within a short period of time, the process would be backstopped by the facilitators from the agricultural training centres (ATCs).
+To enable a wider coverage of individuals and groups practicing IKS within a short period of time, the process would be backstopped by the facilitators stationed at the agricultural training centres (ATCs)6.